arees88/ML_Azure_P2_Operationalizing_ML/README.md

 7. Create and publish a pipeline
 8. Documentation

+**Step 1, Authentication**
-Please note, I am using the lab provided by Udacity and hence the authentication has already been performed on my behalf as I am not authorized to create a security principal.
+I am using the Lab provided by Udacity and hence the authentication step has already been performed on my behalf.
+This step requires authorization to create a security principal.

 ## **I. Create a new AutoML run**